-The College employs 393 people based on average ahead count.
+The College employs 384 people based on average head count.

 The Office for National Statistics (ONS) reclassified colleges as public sector in November 2022.
-The College is complying with the Managing Public Money (MPM) regulations whilst it waits for the Further Education (FE) handbook to be published.
+The College is complying with the Managing Public Money (MPM) regulations and the College Financial Handbook which is effective from 1 August 2024.